OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 ~~~~~~~~~~~

 A ``setup.cfg`` file is required for specifying metadata for your distribution.
-You should set all metadata files that are applicable to your plugin.
+You should set all metadata fields that are applicable to your plugin.
-The *name* and *version* values are the only ones that are mandatory.
-You should
+While *name* and *version* values are the only required fields, you should
 also set *requires-dist* if your distribution has dependencies.
 In general,
 you should fill in as many as possible to better inform potential users about
 your plugin.